ChandanaVaidya/express-js-Assignment-2/README.md

 ### 2. **POST /data**
+A `POST` request sends data to the server.
 This endpoint accepts **JSON data** in the request body and returns it as an array.

 #### Example Request: